Leonard Pope: Pittsburgh Steelers

 Pope signed a one-year contract with the Pittsburgh Steelers on April 10, 2012, reuniting him with his former Cardinals and Chiefs coach Todd Haley, who was the Steelers offensive coordinator.

 Chicago Bears

 On August 3, 2013, Pope was signed by the Chicago Bears.
 He was released on August 25.

 Personal life

-Pope has four brothers, four sisters, two daughters (Cheryan and Laila Pope), and two sons (Leonard Pope IV and Lucas Rylan Pope).
+Pope has four brothers, four sisters, two daughters (Cheryan and Laila Pope), and three sons (Leonard Pope IV, Lucas Rylan Pope and Lawson Reid Pope).
 He attended Americus High School in Americus, Georgia.

 Pope saved 6-year-old Bryson Moore from drowning in June 2011.

 Pope's nickname is "Champ", and he has a charity foundation also called CHAMP (Creating Hope And Making Progress) to help under-privileged children.